Contact Us

 Phase A: Kuwait MoE License

 Administered by Private Education Department.
-Applications accepted November–December annually.
+Applications accepted November to December annually.
 Requires: title deeds or lease contracts (min 10-year), criminal background clearances, fire safety certificates, municipality approvals, and facility inspections.

 Mandatory Curriculum Elements